What to Do After a Motorcycle Accident

 Contact Your Insurance

 When you call your insurance agent or company after your company, make sure to give them all of the details from your accident that you have gathered.
 Keep in mind to never admit fault throughout this process.
 If your insurance asks about any damages or injuries, tell them you will give them information after you have your injuries checked out by a doctor, and once a mechanic assesses your car’s damages.
 Often, injuries or pain can occur hours or days after your accident, and you may decrease compensation if you invalidate damages.

-Rossetti & DeVoto, P.C. has New Jersey’s most experienced and dedicated motorcycle accident lawyers.
+Rossetti & DeVoto, PC has New Jersey’s most experienced and dedicated motorcycle accident lawyers.
 No matter what, we are ready to passionately fight unjust insurance companies who attempt to refuse compensation to innocent motorcycle riders who were struck by negligent automobile drivers.
-Call us today at (856) 354-0900 for a free, no-obligation consultation.
+Contact us today at (856) 354-0900 for a free, no-obligation consultation.